wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ue/includes/3-design-app-reports.md

 The **Web URL** action opens the URL by using the default web browser.
 Like the **Page navigation** action, this action can be a specific URL or one that is returned by a measure.
 The measure can produce a URL that appends filter context to the query string.
 For example, if the report consumer filters the page by a single customer, the measure can return a URL to an external system that includes the customer key in the query string.

 > [!TIP]
-> Consider using the **Web URL** action to create a bridge to resources that are commonly referenced in tandem. **Web URL** actions can be highly effective in prompting direct action in external systems.Insert instructional text here
+> Consider using the **Web URL** action to create a bridge to resources that are commonly referenced in tandem. **Web URL** actions can be highly effective in prompting direct action in external systems.
 >